jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - Some bug with "3 red exit edges square" not applying to other rules?
+  -
   - Serialization of "groups" of rules (e.g. store the pattern boards, with their mappings, and reference from rules)
   - Use featureLimit to explore larger patterns with smaller numbers of features
   -